 Request this white paper for more on:

-Recognizing the importance of proper key management for data protection, Microsoft implemented Extensible Key Management (EKM) in SQL Server 2008.
+Recognizing the importance of proper key management for data protection, Microsoft implemented Extensible Key Management (EKM) in SQL Server 2008 Enterprise and Standard 2019.
 EKM is both an architecture for encryption key management services, and an interface for third-party encryption key managers such as Alliance Key Manager from Townsend Security.
 While EKM provides for local, on-server management of encryption keys, Microsoft and third-party security professionals recommend the use of external key management solutions for Enterprise customers.
 Key Management solutions can be network-attached hardware security modules (HSMs), cloud-based HSMs, virtual machines, or true cloud instances.
 Alliance Key Manager is designed for use with Microsoft SQL Server EKM as a hardware security module, VMware virtual machine, or in the cloud (AWS and Microsoft Azure).